-U.S. lawmakers seek more sanctions on 'menace' Russia
+U.S. lawmakers seek to impose more sanctions on 'menace' Russia

 Menendez vowed that Congress will act, with or without the administration.

-Senate Majority Leader Mitch McConnell told reporters later Tuesday there was strong interest in legislation to punish Moscow, although he said chances were “probably pretty slim” that such a measure would come up for a vote before the Nov.
+Senate Majority Leader Mitch McConnell told reporters later Tuesday there was strong interest in legislation to punish Moscow, although he said chances were “probably pretty slim” such a measure would come up for a vote before the Nov.
 6 congressional elections.

-Microsoft Corp said late Monday that hackers linked to the Kremlin sought to launch cyberattacks on the Senate and conservative American think tanks, warning of broader attacks ahead of the November vote.
+Microsoft Corp said late Monday that hackers linked to the Kremlin sought to launch cyber attacks on the Senate and conservative American think tanks, warning of broader attacks ahead of the November vote.

 The Kremlin rejected the Microsoft allegations.

 Moscow has repeatedly denied attempting to influence U.S. elections, including the 2016 presidential vote that brought Trump into office.

-U.S. intelligence agencies have concluded that Russia interfered in 2016, seeking to tilt the vote in Trump’s favor.
+U.S. intelligence agencies have concluded that Russia interfered in 2016, seeking to tilt the vote in Trump’s favor, and, backed by lawmakers, warned that more would come in upcoming elections.

+“America is under cyber attack.
+We’re beginning to act, but not quick enough and not forcefully enough,” Republican Senator Lindsey Graham said at the Judiciary subcommittee hearing.

 Administration officials insisted existing sanctions were hitting Russia.